-The 133rd Honiton and District Agricultural Association Show was held on Thursday 1st August 2024 at the Stockers Farm site as usual.
-It’s always good to have dry weather but this year was exceptionally warm.
-Visitors were taking shelter in the Bees and Honey marquee to get out of the sun, hopefully engaging in all our attractions and information displays.
+The 134th Honiton and District Agricultural Association Show was held on Thursday 7th August 2025 at the Stockers Farm site as usual.
+This year we were lucky as the weather was warm with only the odd shower.
+Visitor numbers in the Bees and Honey marquee were high with the public engaging with our many displays and attractions.

-At the entrance was the Honey Competition display.
-We have competition classes to cater for all ages and skill levels, from novices and school children to skilled honey producers, bees wax modelling and honey cake baking.
+At the entrance we had the main Honey Competition display with competition classes catering for all ages and skill levels, from novices and school children to skilled honey producers, bees wax modelling and honey cake baking.

-This year we had the observation hive with free flying bees in operation.
-This is always a favourite, with children and adults, trying to spot the queen.
-Despite the heat, the colony was remarkably calm, coming and going with pollen loads on their back legs and honey stomachs full of nectar, just like they do in their normal hive.
-Thanks to John Easton for transporting his ‘flying hive’ from Exeter allowing the bees their freedom and us the chance to observe them up close.
+The observation hive with free flying bees kept two stewards busy throughout the day, pointing out the queen and the various other activities taking place within the hive.
+This is always a favourite with children, and adults too.
+Despite the heat, the colony was remarkably calm, coming in with pollen loads on their back legs and honey stomachs full of nectar, just like they do in their normal hive.
+Visitors were amazed to see the queen laying eggs in the comb every few minutes!
+Thanks to John Easton for transporting his ‘flying hive’ from Exeter, giving us the chance to observe them up close.

-The Photo Competition was well subscribed, with visitors being asked to vote for their favourite picture.
-We had over 400 voting slips from an admiring public!
-At the final count, the picture of ‘bees above a Cardoon flowerhead’ was declared the winner.
-Congratulations to Alasdair Bruce.
+The Photo Competition was well placed in the centre of the marquee, with visitors being asked to vote for their favourite picture.
+At the final count, the picture of Meg with bee (inset) was declared the winner.
+Congratulations to Annie Layzell.

-The Honey Sales display was beautifully laid out with dozens of different samples from around the region showing the variety of honey types available.
+The Honey Sales display was beautifully laid out as usual with dozens of different samples from around the region showing the variety of honey types and colours available.
 Sales were brisk, with cut comb selling out quickly.

-‘Roll Your Own Candle’ is a mainstay attraction, especially for children.
+‘Roll Your Own Candle’ is a favourite attraction, especially for children.
 Warm weather makes it so much easier to handle the wax.
-Essentially a workshop, participants get to learn how to assemble the parts and engage with the texture and smell of the beeswax.
+Essentially, this is a workshop where participants get to learn how to assemble the parts and engage with the texture and smell of the beeswax.
+There is a wide range of coloured wax sheets to choose from.
 Football fans often choose the wax sheet colours of their favourite team!
 Result…. a great sense of satisfaction.

 Our final display was the Asian Hornet Information stand.
-This non-native species is not yet established in the UK, but beekeepers and public alike need to be aware of the dangers it poses.
+This non-native species is not yet established in mainland Britain, but beekeepers and public alike need to be aware of the dangers it poses.
 Free identification cards were available.

-The stand attracted many visitors and East Devon AH reps, Kevin and Milli, did a magnificent job manning the stand all day.
-We certainly fulfilled our remit of educating the public about this predator.
+The stand attracted many visitors and East Devon Asian hornet reps did a magnificent job manning the stand all day.
+As a charity, part of East Devon Beekeepers’ remit is to help educating the public about the importance of pollinators and the dangers this predator poses to wildlife.
 The model, made by Anita Rossiter, cleverly displayed the essential defining characteristics of the insect.

 Additional information on the Asian hornet page.